ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

    export DEDICATED_INSTANCE_IP=<IP_ADDRESS>
    ```
    {:pre}

+   Typically, you won't set a public IP (floating IP) for a dedicated instance.
+In this case, a floating IP is set only to simply the use of the app deployed to the dedicated instance.
+   {:tip}

 4. Issue the following curl commands to query the database.
 The application running on the dedicated instance will read content from the {{site.data.keyword.databases-for-postgresql}} over the private endpoint.
 The data is the same that is available from the frontend application.